Construction Accident Attorney In Sherman Oaks

 How long do I have to file a construction accident claim?

-With a few exceptions, victims generally have a statute of limitations of 2 years to bring a personal injury lawsuit against negligent parties.
+With a few exceptions, victims generally have a statute of limitations of two years to bring a personal injury lawsuit against negligent parties.
+Your best move is to contact our personal injury attorneys as soon as possible to preserve your rights.
+It costs nothing to explore your potential third-party actions.
+For a free consultation call us today at 310-579-9082.